pamu47/SSD-OAuth2.0_Project/README.md

 ## Accessing Google Drive API with oAuth 2.0 Authorization
 <br>

 This is a web application developed using Node.js for the backend and React for the frontend.
-The credential.json file is not uploaded due to the security reasons.

 <br>